 Thomas Patrick Carson

 Thomas Patrick Carson has over 25 years of professional experience in international development in monitoring and evaluation, strategy, implementation, training and capacity development, and operations.
-He has supported the strategic planning and monitoring of multi-sector portfolios for U.S. government agencies in Southeast Asia, Central and Eastern Europe, Africa, and the Americas.
+His work includes the strategic planning and monitoring of multi-sector portfolios for USG agencies in Southeast Asia, Central and Eastern Europe, Africa, and the Americas.
 As well, he has provided technical support and training to national counterparts to upgrade their performance management systems.

-For IBTCI, Tom was recently Chief of Party for the Accelerating Capacity for Monitoring and Evaluation activity in Bangladesh from July 2016 – December 2018.
+Tom was recently IBTCI’s Chief of Party for the Accelerating Capacity for Monitoring and Evaluation activity in Bangladesh, July 2016 – December 2018.
 During 2019, he worked in the USAID Philippines Mission.
-Previously, Tom was co-director for the M&E practice area at Development Training Services (dTS) in Ballston VA and served as Acting COP and Director of M&E on several contracts for them prior to working in the home office.
+Previously, Tom was co-director for the M&E practice area at Development Training Services (DTS) in Ballston VA and served as Acting COP and Director of M&E on several prior to working in the home office.